 Life insurance can seem complicated.
 We get it.
 But at Quility, our goal is to make it simple and easy.
 Whether you’re shopping around for your best-fit plan or diving straight into our ten-minute online application, here are 55 life insurance terms you need to know.

-Quility’s insurance advisors are licensed insurance agents.
-This means that all of our advisors have passed their respective state’s insurance exam and are currently maintaining their licenses as mandated by their state’s education requirements.
-In addition, we formed our nationwide network of insurance advisors by combining our partner companies, Symmetry Financial Group and Asurea Insurance Services.
-Our advisors undergo extensive in-house training, receive ongoing mentoring and uphold Quility’s core values.
-In short, our trusted advisors are certified and have years of experience sharing their expertise with clients.
+Quility has a nationwide network of licensed insurance agents.
+This means that all of our agents have passed their respective state’s insurance exams and are currently maintaining their licenses as mandated by their state’s education requirements.
+In addition, we formed our nationwide network of insurance agents by combining our partner companies, Symmetry Financial Group and Asurea Insurance Services.
+Our agents undergo extensive in-house training, receive ongoing mentoring and uphold Quility’s core values.
+In short, our trusted agents are certified and have years of experience sharing their expertise with clients.

 An insurance carrier is the company that provides your insurance coverage.
 This is interchangeable with insurer, insurance company or insurance provider.
 While you can buy a policy through an insurance broker (like Quility), you will pay premiums to your carrier, submit claims to your carrier and reach out to your carrier if you have any issues with your active policy.

 The cash surrender value is how much money you would receive if you no longer needed your permanent life insurance policy.
 With some types of life insurance, you can surrender your policy and receive a sum of funds equivalent to the surrender cash value.

 With cash value life insurance, a portion of your policy’s premium payment is put towards an account where funds grow tax-deferred for the duration of your policy.
 This cash value can be used to fund your children’s education, pay off debts and build retirement savings.